 Check Contact Resistance To Diagnose Relay Problems

-Even the best relays can fail at some point, but what causes them to fail?
-Conventional wisdom lays the blame on worn out contacts.
-And there is some truth to that view.
-Every electromechanical relay has a finite number of cycles it can endure before the contacts call it quits.
+Even the best Relays can fail at some point, but what causes them to fail?
+Conventional wisdom places the blame on worn out contacts.
+Every electromechanical Relay has a finite number of cycles it can endure before the contacts call it quits.

-The truth about relays, however, is that they sometimes fail to last as long as they should because of overload or contamination.
-Fortunately, both of these failure modes can be diagnosed by measuring the relay’s contact resistance.
-The very same measurement can also help you predict when relays are reaching the end of their expected lifecycle.
+The truth about Relays, however, is that they sometimes fail to last as long as they should because of overload of contamination.
+Fortunately, both of these failure modes can be disgnosed by measuring the Relay's contact resistance.
+The very same measurement can also help predict when Relays are reaching the end of their expected lifecycle.
 Two methods are generally used to measure contact resistance:

 - Digital Multimeter Method (DMM): As its name suggests, DMM uses a multimeter to directly measure resistance across the contacts.
 While it is commonly used, DMM can produce misleading results whenever the surfaces of the contacts are not clean.
 For example, oxidation films that build up on the contact surfaces produce DMM readings that are unstable or that exaggerate the contact resistance.

-- 6V1A Method: This method applies one amp of current through the contacts and derives a resistance value using Ohm’s Law.
-The 6V1A method produces a more accurate contact resistance value than DMM because the heat going through the contacts removes oxidation and other contaminants.
-Here at Panasonic, we use 6V1A method as our standard measurement method—for our own testing purposes and for the development of our data sheet specifications.
+- 6V1A Method: This method applies one amp of current through the contacts and derives a resistance value using Ohm's Law.
+The 6V1A method products a more accurate contact resistance value than DMM because the heat going through the contacts removes oxidation and other contaminants.
+Here at Panasonic, we use 6V1A method as our standard measurement method - for our own testing purposes and for the development of oru data sheet specifications.